News

 -

-A new guide supports academic innovators who want to translate their innovations into impact.
+A new guide co-produced by the Stanford Ecopreneurship program and the Stanford Sustainability Accelerator supports academic innovators who want to translate their innovations into impact.
 The report includes case studies from Stanford faculty who have successfully navigated for-profit startups, nonprofits, licensing, and other ventures to build projects, technologies, and organizations.

 -